A-k-sha-y/JTP_Project/README.md

 ## Running app on local machine

-To run the project locally, there are 2 methods, with docker and without docker.
+To run the project locally, 2 methods are there, with docker and without docker.

 ### Running with docker

-To run the project with docker, make sure you have [Docker](https://docs.docker.com/get-docker/) and [Git](https://git-scm.com/downloads) installed on your system.
+To run the project with docker, you should have [Git](https://git-scm.com/downloads) and [D ocker](https://docs.docker.com/get-docker/) installed on your system.

 Step 1: Clone the project